 There are many dimensions to “being bipolar” and pop culture does not convey enough accurate info on the disorder for us to understand genuine bipolar symptoms.

 First and foremost there are bipolar feelings and moods – and of course mood swings.
 There is also what we could call “bipolar thoughts”.
 And as those of us who have lived with bipolar for a while know, there is that pesky (sometimes ruinous) bipolar behavior.
 A reliable diagnosis requires a very careful balance of examining all three of these: feelings, thoughts, and bipolar behavior.

 Although there is an inner experience of mood that is possibly the ultimate arbiter of “Am I Bipolar?”, focusing to some extent on potential bipolar behavior is inevitable because this is what is measurable and observable to other people – and what will create serious and destructive real world consequences if not addressed.

 The main danger of misdiagnosis arises because bipolar behavior can closely resemble other mental health conditions.
 Researchers in Rhode Island discovered that many patients diagnosed as bipolar actually had borderline personality disorder instead.
 In fact, it appears to be becoming one of the most common misdiagnosis traps.

 How to tell?
 Bipolar disorder is episodic, whereas borderline personality is a more pervasive and constant state.

-After beginning treatment, Am I Bipolar? will answer itself in that if mood stabilizers make you "better", (remove bipolar symptoms) then it is probably the underlying condition.
+After beginning treatment, Am I Bipolar? will answer itself in that if mood stabilizers make you “better” (i.e., they remove significantly reduce or even eliminate bipolar symptoms) then Bipolar Disorder is probably the underlying condition.2

 However, consider that if the traditional bipolar disorder treatment of mood stabilizers does not help, then maybe the simple answer is “No, you are NOT bipolar!“